Silver health insurance policies

 These reforms categorised all private hospital policies into four different tiers (BasicBronze, Silver and Gold) and three subset tiers (Basic+, Bronze+ and Silver+).

-Each tier includes a certain number of clinical categories and their associated hospital treatments and services.
+Each level of cover includes a certain number of clinical categories and their associated hospital treatments and services.
 As you go up through the tiers, each includes more clinical categories and a broader range of hospital treatments.

 So, what exactly will Silver tier policies include?
 And why should you consider a Silver policy rather than Gold or Bronze?
 Let’s find out more about the Silver hospital insurance tier.